 Stella Cox CBE- Managing Director

-Since 1998, Stella has been Managing Director of DDCAP Group, which is a leading provider of asset facilitation services and related technology solutions to Islamic financial market institutions.
-DDCAP has, also invested, for its own account, in a number of Islamic financial sector initiatives.
+Since 1998, she has been Managing Director of DDCAP Group, which is a leading provider of asset facilitation and related technology solutions to Islamic financial market institutions.
+DDCAP has also invested, for its own account, in a number of Islamic financial sector initiatives.
 Under Stella’s leadership, DDCAP Group has pioneered Sharia’a compliant intermediation services, serving clients and counterparties across the globe.

 Outside of DDCAP, Stella has had the privilege to be appointed to numerous industry think tanks, working groups and committees.
 In 2013, the UK Government launched the first Islamic Finance Task Force.
 The ministerial led Task Force was established to refocus on Islamic finance and the UK proposition.
-Stella was one of a small group of nonministerial industry experts within the Task Force and acted as practitioner lead for the regulatory work stream.
+Stella was one of a small group of non-ministerial industry experts within the Task Force and acted as practitioner lead for the regulatory work stream.
 With support from the Task Force, the UK Government announced plans to launch an inaugural sovereign Sukuk at the World Islamic Economic Forum (WIEF) in October 2013 in London, with the successful issuance following in June 2014.

 In 2014, Stella was appointed Chair of the Islamic Finance Market Advisory Group formed by TheCityUK, the financial services professional body that champions UK-based financial and related professional services.
 It is a membership body, lobbying on the industry’s behalf, producing evidence of its importance to the wider national economy.
 Since 2015 she has been a member of the Board of Trustees of the RFI Foundation and, since 2016, has served as an Advisory Board member for the Ethical Finance Innovation Challenge Awards (“EFICA”) co-sponsored by Abu Dhabi Islamic Bank and Thomson Reuters.